January 2024: Understanding Key Tax Updates

 Gift fund

-You need to meet the gift fund requirements, you may either:
+You need to meet the gift fund requirements; you may either:

-- use your existing public fund (which may require amendments to its rules, so it complies with the gift fund requirements)
+• use your existing public fund (which may require amendments to its rules so it complies with the gift fund requirements)

-- establish a separate gift fund.
+• establish a separate gift fund.

 If you establish a gift fund, it may either:

-- be part of the governing document of your organisation
+• be part of the governing document of your organisation

-- have its own rules or constitution.
+• have their own rules or constitutions.

 A separate ABN is not needed for the gift fund.
 For more information about gift funds, refer to gift fund requirements.